mongodb/specifications/source/transactions/transactions.rst

 ^^^^^^^^^^^^^

-Drivers MUST unpin a ClientSession when a command within a transaction, including commitTransaction and abortTransaction fails with a TransientTransactionError.
+Drivers MUST unpin a ClientSession when a command within a transaction, including commitTransaction and abortTransaction, fails with a TransientTransactionError.
 Transient errors indicate that the transaction in question has already been aborted or that the pinned mongos is down/unavailable.
 Unpinning the session ensures that a subsequent